MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 Starting from this scenario, we will see in this LAB how to improve the configuration so that there are no possible loops.
 In particular, we will modify the configuration to implement a Dual-Sided vPC between the **N5Ks** and **N7Ks** switches to solve the issue of STP blocking the ports.

-If you are attending a live training session, you go can go directly to the next section, otherwise, if you need to build the virtual LAB from scratch, please check the "**Preparation Activities**" section of the [previous LAB](../LAB01/LAB01_instruction.md) and adapt it to build the topology of the previous image.
+If you are attending a live training session, you go can go directly to the next section, otherwise, if you need to build the virtual LAB from scratch, please check the "**Preparation Activities**" section of the [previous LAB](../LAB01/LAB01_instruction.md) and adapt it to build the topology represented in the previous image.

 ---